VIDEO GAME FAVS

 Hollow Knight

-can't believe it took me five whole years to finally get around to this game bc Holy Shit y'all weren't lying, That Game Sure Can Good. it's like!! super fun!!!! just like Breath of the Wild, it activates the part of my brain that loves to poke my schnoz into every single corner of the map, but then i gotta eventually look up a guide and be like "wait that was also hiding there??"
+just like Breath of the Wild, it activates the part of my brain that loves to poke my schnoz into every single corner of the map, but then i gotta eventually look up a guide and be like "wait that was also hiding there??"

-also LOVE the combat, fast-paced melee is one of my great true loves. and i never got salty from a boss battle :^) or any of the platforming :^) plus this is all wrapped together in such an aesthetically melancholy bug world... an old sadness saturates the very ground you walk upon
+also LOVE the combat, fast-paced melee is one of my great true loves. and i never got salty from a boss battle :^) or any of the platforming :^) i definitely beat everything first try :^)

 The House in Fata Morgana

-a gothic drama that loves to dig its claws into the Drama and Trauma of its characters. while it can definitely linger on some genuinely heavy topics, it never felt like the story got melodramatic or wallowed in suffering porn, thanks in large part to how much empathy the narrative extends to every single character. there are some abhorrent people here, but everyone is so fleshed out that, even if you despise what they've done, you come to understand what twisted them into such monsters.
+a gothic drama that loves to dig its claws into the drama and trauma of its characters. while it can definitely linger on some genuinely heavy topics, it never felt like the story got melodramatic or wallowed in suffering porn, thanks in large part to how much empathy the narrative extends to every single character. there are some abhorrent people here, but everyone is so fleshed out that, even if you despise what they've done, you come to understand what twisted them into such monsters.

-the darkness is also balanced out with authentic hope; these are broken people, but with the support of each other they desperately strive to carve out their own happiness
+the darkness is balanced out with authentic hope; these are broken people, but with the support of each other they desperately strive to carve out their own happiness

 WARNING: the first chapter is UNGODLY boring